PhysicsRemotelab/documentation/_pages/live/cloudflare.markdown

 ![image](/documentation/assets/img/zone-nameservers.png)

+After nameservers are updated, go to Cloudflare DNS management.
 Now need to point domain name to correct IP address, where server is located.
-Use static IP address to avoid hassle with always changing dynamic IP.
+Use static IP address to avoid hassle with dynamic IP.
+Some description of records:

 A - record that is used to point remotelab.ee to server IP of live server.